MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-reverse-journal-posting.md

 ---
 title: Undo a Posting by Posting a Reversing Entry
-description: If you have made an erroneous posting in the general journal, then you can use the Reverse Transaction function to undo the posting with a correct audit trail.
+description: 'If you have made an erroneous posting in the general journal, then you can use the Reverse Transaction function to undo the posting with a correct audit trail.'
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: reimbursement
-ms.search.form: 20, 25, 29, 38, 202, 5912,
+ms.search.form: '20, 25, 29, 38, 202, 5912,'
 ms.date: 07/22/2021
 ms.author: bholtorf
-ms.openlocfilehash: d00f8b355e25e15a6aa610dd3392bfc63b7bfad3
-ms.sourcegitcommit: 5bb13966e9ba8d7a3c2f00dd32f167acccf90b82
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 10/28/2022
-ms.locfileid: "9728697"
 ---
-# <a name="reverse-journal-postings-and-undo-receiptsshipments"></a>Reverse Journal Postings and Undo Receipts/Shipments
+# Reverse Journal Postings and Undo Receipts/Shipments

 Reverse journal postings are useful, for example, for correcting errors and for clearing out an old accruals entry before entering a new one.
 A reverse entry is the same as the original entry, but has an opposite sign in the **Amount** field.
 The reverse entry must have the same document number and posting date as the original entry.
 After you reverse an entry, you must make the correct entry.